GuideNepalMutual FundInvestingNAVSEBONFactsheet

 What to do with it:

 • Check whether AUM has grown faster or slower than NAV × original fund size.
-AUM growing faster than NAV implies net inflows (good — investors are confident); AUM growing slower or shrinking implies redemptions or distributions (worth understanding why).
+AUM growing faster than NAV implies net inflows (good sign, investors are confident).
+AUM growing slower or shrinking implies redemptions or distributions, which is worth understanding before you buy.

 • For very small AUMs (under NPR 50 crore), be cautious.
 The fixed-cost component of running a scheme weighs more heavily, the expense ratio is structurally higher, and the manager has less room to scale into mid-cap positions without distorting prices.